unoplatform/RpnCalculator/README.md

 ---
 name: Xamarin.Forms - RPN Calculator
-description: An RPN (Reverse Polish Notation) calculator allows numbers and operations to be entered without parentheses or an equal key.
+description: An RPN (Reverse Polish Notation) calculator allows numbers and operations to be entered without parenthesis or an equal key.
 RPN (also called...
 page_type: sample
 languages:
 - csharp